-16 Tips for Stuffing Your Honeymoon Suitcase
+16 Ways to Maximize Your Honeymoon Suitcase

-- Double-bag liquids (air pressure at 30,000 feet can wreak havoc on bottles and tubes).
+13. Double-bag liquids (air pressure at 30,000 feet can wreak havoc on bottles and tubes).

 14. Stuff a suitcase like you would a grocery bag—heavy items on bottom, lighter ones on top.